stephanief3005/sep10-freedem-project/blog/entry01.md

 ## Choosing a topic
+The topic I chose was Dental Health and its technologies because, most of the time, I have remembered since I was younger, and now.
+I was so curious about teeth and why they were so important.
+Then grew into questions like how do these technologies do this and that.
+I am mostly interested in the healthcare field.
+My backup idea was doing full health involving the whole body.
+But hey, that seems a lot to learn.
+So why not choose something a bit simpler?
+Another reason is that I remember I would always ask the dentist who attended me what does this technology does and how I seemed pretty interested.
+When I hear the word technology, what instantly comes to my mind are those machines that people in health care use, for example, patient monitors.
+Those X-rays are used for teeth and bones in your body.
+Which I also connect to computers cause that's what they use to see it

+Now the two main links I used to explore my topic was

 ## Engineer design process
+I am currently at the stage of choosing the topic on which I want to mainly choose on

 ## Skills
+Skills I learned are how to be ready to take opportunities and why, my second skill is how to get authentic information from trustworthy webs.

 I am a student at [HSTAT](https://www.hstat.org/) in the [Software Engineering Program](https://hstatsep.github.io/).
 The "Freedom Project" for SEP10 is a year-long project that focuses on our current and future innovations in a topic of our choice.